-Woolwise is the only web-based repository of the educational resources created by the CRC for Premium Quality Wool during its activities from 1993-2000.
+Woolwise is the only web-based repository of the educational resource created by the CRC for Premium Quality Wool during its activities from 1993-2000.
 This resource collection consists of some 2500 high quality Microsoft Powerpoint slides prepared and edited by leading Australian wool educators, researchers, and industry personnel.
 Each slide is accompanied by explanatory notes and references to allow users to extract personalised information modules.

 The educational resources are organised into subjects, themes, topics and modules.
 The files associated with each subject can be downloaded as a compressed collection in ZIP file format, using the links provided below.

 The wool-producing ‘factory’ is the 50 million or so follicles embedded in the skin of sheep.
-This unit covers in detail, how these follicles form, what cellular and molecular processes produce the fibre, how genetics and nutrition affect these processes, and how we might use genetic engineering to produce a better fibre.
+This subject covers in detail, how these follicles form, what cellular and molecular processes produce the fibre, how genetics and nutrition affect these processes, and how we might use genetic engineering to produce a better fibre.
 There are 8 themes within this subject: